KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

     $path = 'C:\workspace\PSGraph\PSGraph\PSGraph.psd1'
     Get-HashtableFromFile -Path $path

-I don't think this was ever intened for us to use this way, but it is cool what is possible.
+I don't think this was ever intended for us to use this way, but it is cool what is possible.

 ## Custom PathTransformAttribute
 We can take everything we learned here and build our own transform.
 For a simple example, lets create a transform that gives the full path to a file.